 - A.20.
 Volatile Organic Compounds.
 The test method for volatile organic compounds shall be EPA Method 18, incorporated by reference in Chapter 62-297, F.A.C.
 [PSD-FL-194] - A.21.
 Carbon Monoxide.
 The test method for carbon monoxide shall be EPA Method 10, incorporated by reference in Chapter 62-297, F.A.C.
 [PSD-FL-194] - A.22.
 PM/PM10.
 The test method for PM / PM10 when firing oil shall be EPA Method 5B, incorporated by reference in Chapter 62-297, F.A.C.
 [PSD-FL-194] - A.23.
 The owner or operator may determine compliance with the sulfur dioxide standard by calculations based on the fuel analysis for sulfur content.
 Certified analyses by the appropriate test method from the fuel supplier is acceptable.
-See specific condition A.24.
-[PSD-FL-194] - A.24.
+See Specific Condition A.24.
+Compliance with the sulfur dioxide standard may also be determined by using the sulfur dioxide continuous emissions monitor.
+[Applicant request dated December 5, 2003] - A.24.
 The owner or operator shall determine compliance with the liquid fuel sulfur content standard of 0.05 percent, by weight, and the gaseous fuel sulfur dioxide standard as follows: ASTM D 2880-96, or the latest edition shall be used to determine the sulfur content of liquid fuels and ASTM D 1072-90(94)E-1, D 3031-81(86), D 4084-94, or D 3246-92, or the latest edition, shall be used for the sulfur content of gaseous fuels (incorporated by reference-see 40 CFR 60.17).
 The applicable ranges of some ASTM methods mentioned above are not adequate to measure the levels of sulfur in some fuel gases.
 Dilution of samples before analysis (with verification of the dilution ratio) may be used, subject to the approval of the Administrator.
-See specific conditions A.5., A.7. and A.8.
+See Specific Conditions A.5., A.7. and A.8.
 [40 CFR 60.335(d); and, PSD-FL-194] - A.25.
 To meet the requirements of 40 CFR 60.334(b), the owner or operator shall use the methods specified in 40 CFR 60.335 (a) and 40 CFR 60.335(d) to determine the nitrogen and sulfur contents of the fuel being burned.
 The analysis may be performed by the owner or operator, a service contractor retained by the owner or operator, the fuel vendor, or any other qualified agency.
-See specific condition A.14.
+See Specific Condition A.14.